|Persecution Type:||Islamic oppression|

 The violent Islamic terrorist group, al-Shabab, advocates Shariah law as the basis for regulating all aspects of life in Somalia.
 This group has repeatedly expressed its desire to eradicate Christians from the country.
 Foreign jihadists are also present in the country, but Islamic oppression is not limited to militants only.
 Christians also face serious persecution from family, extended family members and the community at large.

 In every sphere of life—private, family, community, and national—being exposed as a convert to Christianity means life-threatening danger, often leading to on-the-spot execution.
 This persecution pattern is exceptional and puts Somalia high up in the category of extreme persecution.

 As a result, most Somali Christians keep their faith completely secret.
 But despite the risks, Somali people are coming to faith in Jesus—some in miraculous ways.

 Over the last years, the situation appears to have worsened.
 Islamic militants intensified their hunt for people who are Christian and in a position of leadership.
 An attempt to reopen a church in Hargeisa, Somaliland, in August 2017 also failed, as the government was forced to shut it down due to pressure from the local Islamic population.

-In the World Watch List 2019 reporting period, Christians remained extremely vulnerable to attacks by Islamic militants.
+In the 2020 World Watch List reporting period, Christians remained very vulnerable to attacks by Islamic militants.
 In the interests of security, no examples can currently be published.